siberoloji/siberoloji.github.io/content/blog/2024-10-29-installing-freeswitch-on-ubuntu-server-a-step-by-step-guide.md

 ---

- ## Introduction</h2>
+ ## Introduction
 <!-- /wp:heading -->

-  <strong>FreeSWITCH</strong> is a powerful open-source communications platform widely used for VoIP, video, and chat applications.
+  ***FreeSWITCH***  is a powerful open-source communications platform widely used for VoIP, video, and chat applications.
 It’s designed to facilitate large-scale telecommunication systems, supporting a broad range of protocols and codecs, making it highly versatile and efficient.
 Setting up <a href="https://signalwire.com/freeswitch" target="_blank" rel="noopener" title="">FreeSWITCH</a> on an Ubuntu server offers a reliable and cost-effective way to manage and scale communications.
 This step-by-step guide will walk you through the process of installing FreeSWITCH on Ubuntu.
 Whether you’re a beginner or a seasoned system administrator, this guide will help you get FreeSWITCH up and running in no time.

- ## System Requirements</h2>
+ ## System Requirements
 <!-- /wp:heading -->

   Before starting the installation, make sure you have the following: